mpotter/slate/source/index.html.md

   Here's something the QA Tester should consider.
 </pre>

+Create GitHub issues for all topics, user paths, and prereqs.
+With each topic, list all of its user paths and/or prereqs.
+With each user path, list all of the path's scenarios.

-- These will serve as placeholder units for requirements to be documented within.
+Initially, these Issues will serve as placeholder units for requirements to be documented within.
 For now, they're just high-level user flows with scenario titles and prereqs.
 We create them now so that they can be flushed out as the project progresses to contain all requirements for software development (Scenarios, UI Flow, Acceptance Tests, Planning Estimate, Subtasks, Implementation Notes).

-- When creating them, use a label system to delineate which issues have all the requirements necessary to begin software development and which do not, e.g `needs UI`, `needs acceptance test`, `needs planning estimate`.
+When creating them, use a label system to delineate which issues have all the requirements necessary to begin software development and which do not, e.g `needs UI`, `needs acceptance test`, `needs planning estimate`.